gamemann/discourse-topic-update-action/README.md

 * `#something-1` => `LINK_SOMETHING_1`
 * `#something--2` => `LINK_SOMETHING__2`

-Here's an example of the `links.env` file that maps the header examples aboved accordingly.
+Here's an example of the `links.env` file that maps the link examples aboved accordingly.

 ```
 LINK_SOMETHING_1="p-232-something-1-2"